Skip to main content

 • you've been deported or removed from another country

-Apply for universal credit as soon as possible.
+Apply for universal credit as soon as you can.
 You usually have to wait at least 5 weeks for the money.

 Settled status or indefinite leave to remain